RAF Defford Heritage Weekend 2015 takes place on Saturday 11th and Sunday 12th July. Please see the updated page here for full details.

 The First RAF Guided walk of the summer takes places this weekend, Sunday 14th June 2015 at 10.30am, meeting at the RAF reception, Croome.
-Further events are scheduled for Sunday 5th July, Sunday 2nd August, and more.
+Further events are scheduled for Sunday 5th July, Sunday 2nd August, Sunday 13th September and Sunday 4th October.

 Visitor Reception in the former RAF Defford Sick Quarters, Croome